Do I need to book classes ahead of time?

-Our Timetable is colour-coded, with Light Blue showing our gentlest Yoga Classes, and Light Grey showing our simplest Pilates Classes.
+Our Timetable is colour-coded, with light colours showing our gentlest Yoga Classes, and light colours showing our simplest Pilates Classes.
 Either way, chances are you won’t be the only first timer, so simply let the instructor know that it’s your first time and they’ll show you where to stand and what to do 🙂

 What age groups do you cater for?

 We cater for all age groups, from as young as 12 (parent supervision required for the first few classes), all the way up to the most senior of seniors.
 We also offer special workshops for juniors and seniors, so check out our workshops calendar.

 What should I wear?